PaulRib/Transcendence/README_DRAFT.txt

   - Exchanged the authorization code for a 42 access token and retrieved the authenticated user's profile.
   - Added lookup and creation of OAuth users with their 42 identifier, email, username, and avatar.
   - Prevented an OAuth account from silently replacing an existing local account with the same email.
-  - Issued the application JWT in an HTTP-only cookie and connected the frontend callback page to session recovery.
+  - Connected the frontend 42 callback page to session recovery after a successful OAuth login.
 - **Gamification System**:
   - Created the gamification module, service, controller, and frontend API integration.
   - Implemented daily win rewards with XP based on the number of attempts.